 Section 48 49 - Transfer of a prisoner on remand to hospital

-- When you are discharged, you can get free aftercare services under section 117 of the Mental Health Act
+- When you are discharged, you can get free aftercare services under section 117 of the Mental Health Act.

 This section covers:

-- What professionals might I come across in hospital?
+- What professionals might I meet?

 - How long will I be on this section?